JLSteenwyk/ggpubfigs/README.md

 ---
 ## Color palettes
-Color palettes are all color blind friendly.
+Color palettes are all colorblind friendly.
 Thus, your figures will be accessible to more people, which is inarguably better for your audience and you. <br /><br />
 Color palettes are named using the following scheme: *identifier* (underscore) *number of colors in color palette*.<br /><br />
 Currently, there are six color palettes to pick from.<br />
 <p align="center"><img src="https://github.com/JLSteenwyk/ggpubfigs/blob/master/master/docs/_static/friendly_pals.png" alt="friendly_pals" width="400"></p>

-To use these color blind friendly color palettes, use the following command as an example for both discrete and continuous purposes:<br />
+To use these colorblind friendly color palettes, use the following command as an example for both discrete and continuous purposes:<br />

 ```R
 ggplot(mtcars, aes(factor(carb), fill=factor(cyl))) + geom_bar() + scale_fill_manual(values = friendly_pal("contrast_three"))